Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 getDatasets(asDataFrame=True)
 ```
-### Returns a list of accessible public data sets for the given vault.
+### Return a list of accessible public data sets for the given vault.

 	Defaults to 1000, the maximum # of objects which a CDD GET request can return synchronously.